-- a.
-If your designated beneficiary is your spouse, your spouse may elect to treat your Roth IRA as their own. - A child of the IRA owner who has not reached the age of majority. - Upon attaining the age of majority, the child of the owner will no longer be an "eligible designated beneficiary".
-Any portion remaining will need to be distributed no later than the end of the tenth year after the year they reach majority. - Disabled individuals within the meaning of section 72(m)(7) of the Internal Revenue Code as of the date of the death of the owner. - iv.
+- i.
+The owner's spouse, - a.
+If your designated beneficiary is your spouse, your spouse may elect to treat your Roth IRA as their own. - ii.
+A child of the IRA owner who has not reached the age of majority. - a.
+Upon attaining the age of majority, the child of the owner will no longer be an "eligible designated beneficiary".
+Any portion remaining will need to be distributed no later than the end of the tenth year after the year they reach majority. - iii.
+Disabled individuals within the meaning of section 72(m)(7) of the Internal Revenue Code as of the date of the death of the owner. - iv.
 Chronically ill individuals, within the meaning of section 401(a)(9)(E)(ii)(IV) as of the date of death of the owner. - v.
 An individual not listed above who is not more than 10 years younger than the IRA owner.